bashup/jqmd/README.md

 Notice that JSON and YAML blocks are always filtered through a `jqmd_data()` function, which by default does [data merging](#data-merging), but you can always redefine the function to do something different, even as part of a `FILTER` or jq block.
 (Just remember that while filters can begin with function definitions, they must each *end* with an expression, even if it's only a `.`.)

 Also note that data passed to the `JSON` and `YAML` functions *can contain jq interpolation expressions*, which means that you **must not pass untrusted data to them**.
-You can validate and/or neutralize such data by piping it through the `yaml2json` function before calling `JSON` on it.
+You can validate and/or neutralize such data by piping it through `jq` (for JSON) or the `yaml2json` function (for YAML) before calling `JSON` on it.
+(Untrusted JSON data can also be inserted as a jq variable using `ARGJSON`, as described below.)

 #### Adding jq Options and Arguments